 Consistently voted among the Top Travel Destinations by TripAdvisor, city of St Petersburg is the cultural, bohemian, tram, bridge, rooftop, gastronomic and coffee capital of Russia.

 The charming vibe is a reason in itself to come here.
-If the vibe is not enough, here are some other reasons to visit St P from Valery, our local guide in St Petersburg.
+If the vibe is not enough, here are some other reasons to visit St P from Valery, our local guide on St Petersburg tours.

 50 fun facts about St Petersburg, Russia